friveramariani/PRCubeStars/projects.md

 ### Ongoing and recently-completed experiments

 - altimeter testing
-- sychronization of the altimeter and Arduino programming codes
+- synchronization of the altimeter and Arduino programming codes
 - volumetric sampling with the CubeSat (at 1L and 5L per minute)